jcheminform/cito-editorial/editorial.md

 # Adoption of the Citation Typing Ontology by the Journal of Cheminformatics

+Egon Willighagen, 0000-0001-7542-0286
-Egon Willighagen, 0000-0001-7542-0286, Dept of Bioinformatics - BiGCaT, NUTRIM, Maastricht University
+Dept of Bioinformatics - BiGCaT, NUTRIM, Maastricht University, Universiteitssingel 50, 6229 ER , Maastricht, The Netherlands

 We cite other literature for many reasons.
 The reasons are normally positive: it supports a statement we make in our article, the new work extends earlier ideas, or the cited paper outlines a method